 Pseudo-religion parades as a religion but is generally characterized by a couple of descriptives.
 At best it’s an offshoot of some more main religion with a mixture of local rituals.
 Also called syncretism.
 It can be a branch of Catholicism to which has been added local deities and customs like in some South American or Indian communities.
 This can include groups founded by a charismatic leader with esoteric traditions like New Age.

 Integrism or Integralism is less known but has powerful undertones.
 It is political religion that doesn’t openly wield power but work through elected or established political authority.
 Morality is necessary for the integrity and peacefulness of governing a state.
-Leaders have a choice of creating there own moral code and imposing that as a standard.
+Leaders have a choice of creating their own moral code and imposing that as a standard.
 Or, they can work with an established religion and apply their code of ethics for the population.
 This was an essential part of rulership in Europe during the Middle Ages with a powerful Catholic Church creating alliances and treaties with national states.

-In the latest European election in France, there was a front-page article about Francois-Xavier Bellamy of Les Republicains political party and other influentials and their Catholic backgrounds and how they’re working to bring back some moral hegemony.
+In the latest European election in France, there was a front-page article about Francois-Xavier Bellamy of Les Republicains political party and other influencers and their Catholic backgrounds and how they’re working to bring back some moral hegemony.
 They didn’t fare very well from a political point of view.
-But, this is only one episode in a much longer campaign.
+But this is only one episode in a much longer campaign.